-It was evening when freshman Zach Lickteig finally made it back to his dorm.
+It was evening when freshman Zach Lickteig finally made it back to his residence hall.
 After slowly walking to his room, he tossed his bags and immediately flopped down on his bed and didn’t move; every muscle in his body ached.
 He could still smell the bay on his clothes as memories of the day flashed through his mind.
 They had left an imprint on him and he was grateful.

 Lickteig led a kayaking trip to Coronado last semester with Great Escapes, PLNU’s outdoor leadership club, alongside a group from Outdoor Adventures, the outdoors club at Azusa Pacific University (APU).
 When he was first contacted about this opportunity to lead, after having gone on only a couple trips since joining Great Escapes, he jumped at the chance.